alissonpeixer/Husky-Blizzard-HHKB-Linux/README.md

-# Map Arrow keys for Linux  usen Xmodmap!
+# Map Arrow keys for Linux using Xmodmap!